 If you no longer drive regularly or work remotely, you may want to re-evaluate your insurance policy.
 Drivers with a daily commute of less than 15 miles can save up to 3% for this state more on their premiums.

-Cheapest insurers for different coverage levels in Wisconsin
+Cheapest Wisconsin companies for different coverage levels

 There are cheaper options, such as liability-only and state minimum policies.
 These types of insurance only provide coverage for the other party in an at-fault accident up to the limits of the policy.